 Take The Pee Test

-What’s found more accurate is the color level of the urine, as it’s found to be the most effective way of tracking an individuals hydration level, this on a day to day, hourly basis.
+What’s found more accurate is the colour level of the urine, as it’s found to be the most effective way of tracking an individuals hydration level, on a day to day, hourly basis.

-If it’s dark, that means the kidneys are retaining fluid, this to maintain proper bodily function, and the strongest indicator that more water is needed.
-The ideal color is a pale yellow.
+If it’s dark, that means the kidneys are retaining fluid to maintain proper bodily function, and the strongest indicator more water is needed.
+The ideal colour is a pale yellow.

-The frequency of going to the bathroom also becomes a factor, provided that one is healthy.
+The frequency of going to the bathroom also becomes a factor, provided one is healthy.
 Most on average will go around eight times a day.
-So if you haven’t gone in several hours or it’s hot outside, then go drink some water.

 Don’t Dehydrate And Drive

-When it comes to dehydration, what most become susceptible to is fatigue and irritability.
-Cognitive function along with loss of rationality will often become blunted.
+When it comes to dehydration, what many become susceptible to is fatigue and irritability.
+Cognitive functioning along with loss of rationality will often become blunted.

 Replacing Water With Other Beverages

 Even if you don’t realize it, your body is losing water, like right now.
-So even if you’re not visibly sweating or moving around, you need to constantly be replenishing this fluid loss.
+Even if you’re not visibly sweating or moving around, you need to constantly be replenishing this fluid loss.

-Although energy drinks, sport drinks, fruit juices, soda, and alcohol does contain liquid, they’re far from substitutes for pure fresh water, and some even have a negative effect.
+Although energy drinks, sport drinks, fruit juices, soda and alcohol are liquid, they’re far from substitutes for pure fresh water, and some even have a negative effect.